-I kept hearing rave reviews about this Korean drama called Healer as I watched other shows - no one seemed to dislike it at all - it's closing in on 4000 reviews for it on Dramafever, one of the highest numbers I've ever seen for any show on the web site.
+I kept hearing rave reviews about this Korean drama called Healer as I watched other shows - no one seemed to dislike it at all.
 Written by Song Ji Na, a highly respected drama writer who brought Korea great shows like Sandglass and Faith, I knew it had potential to be a real crowd pleaser but even I didn't know at first just how beloved it would turn out to be, making a star out of its good looking leading man, actor Ji Chang Wook.
 I purposely waited till all episodes were concluded before I started it -- and then I fell asleep on the first episode four times!
 Whatever magic it was supposed to have I guess I just didn't see it in episode one!

 I gave up for a few weeks, scratching my head over why everyone loved it so much.
 Then I decided I should give it another chance so I tried again and forced my eyes to stay open for that first episode again -- I think because in that first episode our hero (who really wasn't a hero in the classic sense), a delivery courier code-named "Healer" was almost like a robot or bionic man, running here, running there, and I really didn't feel any immediate empathy for him.
 He only worked for money, he said, to save for his eventual goal of buying an island paradise and retiring there, spending the rest of his life totally away from human beings.
 He didn't seem real to me at all.
 The first episode had chases galore; car chases, rooftop chases, street chases, stairway building chases, elevator chases, and I was a bit overwhelmed.
 When he stated that he was determined never to feel close to his fellow human beings, or to get emotionally involved with any of his clients, and that he didn't care if the letters and packages and messages he was delivering to people were coming from criminal sources or not, that also didn't win me over to his raison d'être.